QA Engineer: Career Path, Salary, and Skills

 Reality

-QA engineering offers a clear progression path: Junior QA → Middle QA → Senior QA → QA Lead → Head of QA.
-Automation-focused engineers can become SDET (Software Development Engineer in Test), building testing infrastructure.
-Many QA professionals successfully transition to product management, project management, or development roles because their broad system knowledge provides a strong foundation.
+QA offers clear progression: Junior → Middle → Senior → QA Lead → Head of QA.
+Automation engineers become SDETs.
+Many transition to product or project management because their broad system knowledge is a strong foundation.

 European Market